-A spherical shell around most stars containing numerous small bodies of cometary material.
+A spherical shell around most stars containing numerous small bodies.
 A typical Oort cloud is about 0.5 to 1 light years from its primary and has an aggregate mass about that of Earth; density is thus extremely low.
 The main constituents of cometary bodies are ice and dust ("dirty snowballs").
-Bodies in the Oort cloud are occasionally perturbed by collisions or by the influence of nearby stars into orbits which pass near the star; these form the visible comets.
-The Oort cloud is named after its discoverer, Old Earth presingularity astronomer Jan Oort.
+Bodies in the Oort cloud are occasionally perturbed by collisions or by the influence of nearby stars into orbits which pass near the star; these form long-term comets.

 The first Oort cloud was discovered around Solsys, and is named after its discoverer, Old Earth astronomer Jan Oort.
 These cold icy objects are remnants of the process that formed the planetary system of each star; small bodies in the protoplanetary cloud were disturbed into eccentric orbits by the newly-formed planets, and were later perturbed into more circular orbits by interaction with nearby stars and nebulae.

 Oort clouds often hold a population of haloers and other hiders, sometimes associated with the Shadow Federation.
 In many cases these hiders are entirely independent and may not have any contact with any other culture.
 Some Oort cloud cultures are fully integrated with the rest of Terragen civilisation, and will accept technology, energy, material resources, and information resources from their neighbours.

 Because individual objects in a star's Oort cloud are hard to find, some of these objects act as secretive data repositories known as Oort Vaults, while a number may have even more enigmatic roles to play.

 For more details about the Solar System's Oort Cloud in the Current Era, see here.